Looking for accommodation in Croatia? Some thoughts on hotels, hostels, villas, private accommodation, camping, glamping, and the legals.

 - The rise of glamping

 Accommodation in Croatia has undergone seismic change in the 15 years I have been living here.
 The Internet has the changed the rules completely, as well as the emergence of a surge in quality accommodation for the more discerning traveller.
+Of course, then came the Big Disruption of 2020, and the market is still figuring out where to go from there.

 Where once all you needed was to have a ‘Zimmer Frei’ sign outside your apartment, today the rules are different.
 Booking agencies, Adwords, keywords, quality furnishing and great photography are the order of the day.